unl/wdntemplates/Templates/UPGRADING.markdown

 Upgrading From Older Templates
 -----------------------------

-If you haven't performed the upgrades from 3.0 to 3.1, or 2.0 to 3.0 make sure you read the 'Updates to Content Regions' documentation here:
+If you haven't performed the upgrades from the 2.0 (2006) or 3.0 (2009) template releases make sure you read the 'Updates to Content Regions' documentation here:

 https://github.com/unl/wdntemplates/blob/3.1.16/Templates/UPGRADING.markdown